Edit

 Fine-tuned model evaluation

-Configure test data for fine-tuned model
+Configure test data for a fine-tuned model

 • Generate sample questions